-After a long drive from Souillac, via Carcassonne, we arrived in Cabrières, a tiny town 10 miles northeast of Nîmes, in the south of France.
+After a long drive from Souillac, we arrived in Cabrières, a tiny town in the south of France about 10 miles northeast of Nîmes.
 If it hadn't been for the GPS we would not have found our hotel in the dark, narrow, winding streets.

 Cabrières was colonized by the Romans in the first century BC.
 It appears in official documents as "Villa Cabria" in 978 and became Cabrières in 1435 (from the Latin "capra," which means "goat," as in the place where you raise goats).
 It was occupied during World War II by German troops, who set up a surveillance camp.
 Nowadays it is part of metropolitan Nîmes.